 Everybody Carries One A handbag is a symbol of independence, style and comfort.
 Carrying a handbag is like carrying a piece of home with you, wherever you go.
 When I see handbags, I think of the city and its people.
 Handbags have broken the chains of gender, time and age.
 They have evolved to be an essential part of every wardrobe.
 Handbags come in all shapes, sizes and colours.
 They carry Columbia in their leather and China in their stitches.
 A Different Handbag By The Hour It’s 8 A.M. and

 Or Is That A Myth?
 Ever since I was a child, I have been mentally trained and indoctrinated to view old age as something related to misery, grief, regret, disease and solitude.
 I was always scared of getting old and join the club of the desolate, wrinkled and miserable.
-The age-old idiom “Old age is a regret” (Benjamin Disraeli) always rang the alarm bells in my mind.
-I was never really comfortable with the idea of “getting old” until I started to and discovered the pleasures of “ageing” (this is what I
+I didn’t think they could do anything, but now I realise how wrong I was.
+It doesn’t matter that sometimes being old means that you might be slow.
+It doesn’t matter that you might need a step lift installed in your

 A Different World I was born in 1973 and the world was comparatively a peaceful one, going by today’s standards.
 I saw the world in green.
 The rain drops were more numerous and cultural blending was more clear than what I see today.
 Immigration was easier and cross-cultural acceptance was higher than what I see for my kids in near future.
 As a teenager, I could never envision a world so full of division, cross-cultural obstacles and hate as I see today as a 40 something.
 A lot has changed